dbt-labs/docs.getdbt.com/website/blog/2024-10-04-hybrid-mesh.md

 ## Conclusion

-In a world where organizations have complex and ever changing data needs, there is no one-size fits all solution.
-Instead, data practitioners needs flexible tooling that meets them where they are.
+In a world where organizations have complex and ever-changing data needs, there is no one-size fits all solution.
+Instead, data practitioners need flexible tooling that meets them where they are.
 The Hybrid Mesh presents a model for this approach, where teams that are comfortable and getting value out of dbt Core can collaborate frictionlessly with domain teams on dbt Cloud.